Our Course Content and Skills

 Further afield, we enjoy simple woodland and farm-based facilities.

-Bring your own outdoor gear and lunch, and enjoy stepping away from modern technology.
+Bring your own outdoor gear and lunch, and enjoy an escape from modern technology.

 For overnight camps, also bring some camping equipment.